 - Cut thick apple slices so the stick stays secure.
 Approximately 1/2 – 3/4 inch thick works great.

 - Make sure to pat down the apples to soak up any extra apple juice.

-- Allow some of the chocolate to drip onto the stick, this will act as a sort of edible glue that holds the stick & apple together.
+- Allow some of the Ghirardelli Dark Chocolate Melting Wafers to drip onto the stick, this will act as a sort of edible glue that holds the stick & apple together.

-- Use slightly cooled caramel so the chocolate doesn’t melt off.
+- Drizzle slightly cooled melted caramel bits on your Caramel Apple Slices so that the chocolate doesn’t melt off.

-Caramel Apple Slices are the easiest way to enjoy your favorite treat this fall!
+I’ve decided that these Caramel Apple Slices are the easiest way to enjoy this special fall dessert!
 They make great party treats and are a simple twist on a favorite fall classic recipe that everyone can enjoy!